amirkeren/bluemix-lab2/README.md

 # Seeing it in action

-1. Select the sequence you created earlier and click on "Run this Sequence"
+1. Select the sequence you just created and click on "Run this Sequence"

 2. Provide the following JSON input -